Speaker

 The code for all this will be made available open source after Codegarden so you can go away and try this for yourself, and you can use the actions to build your own libraries, packages, and deploy your own sites.
 The only problem left will be choosing which awesome project you work on next with all the time you save :)

-Docker is a gateway drug - New tricks learned by an old dog
+Docker is a gateway drug - Just say YES to containerisation

-As an old-school dotNET developer, who had spent a lot of time building web applications on IIS - first using WebForms and then MVC, and when Docker came along, although I though it was cool, I largely ignored it for many years.
+As an 20 year veteran .NET developer, who had spent a lot of time building web applications hosted on virtual machines running IIS - first using WebForms and then MVC, and when Docker first came along, although I though it was cool, I largely ignored it for many years.
 Until one day I didn't ....

 I've given a version of this talk previously at ddd south west and received generally good feedback from developers inexperienced with docker and those familiar with it.